ArmanAhmed00/Attendance_System_using_Face_Regonition/README.md

-# Facial Recognition Attendance System
+# Attendance System Using Face Recognition

 ![Banner](path/to/your/banner-image.png)